irisfaraway/soap-bot/README.md

 scraper.rb collects plot summaries for individual Eastenders episodes from the BBC website.

-bots.rb uses these summaries to compose tweets, but replaces some of the character names with Lovecraft stuff for added ELDRITCH HORROR.
+bots.rb uses these summaries and the [Twitter Ebooks gem](https://github.com/mispy/twitter_ebooks) to compose tweets, but replaces some of the character names with Lovecraft stuff for added ELDRITCH HORROR.

 I made some tweaks to the scraper output to avoid some weirdness with full character names ("Cthulhu Beale").